NLnetLabs/draft-toorop-dnsop-dns-catalog-zones/draft-toorop-dnsop-dns-catalog-zones.md

 # Acknowledgements

-Our deepest thanks and appreciation go to Mukund Sivaraman, Stephen Morris, Ray Bellis and Witold Krecicki who initiated this draft and did the bulk of the work.
+Our deepest thanks and appreciation go to Stephen Morris, Ray Bellis and Witold Krecicki who initiated this draft and did the bulk of the work.